K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 5)	Create Mysql and Cubrid Table
 -	A table should be created in the DB for the organization management function of the Sample App.
 -	Refer to 'Client Tool Connection' in the OpenPaaS Mysql, Cubrid Service Pack Installation Guide on how to add tables to Mysql and Cubrid.
--	Use Client tool to create the table below and run sql for each.
+-	Use the Client tool to create the table below and run sql for each.
 (Both Mysql and Cubrid can be created with the same sql.)
         DROP TABLE IF EXISTS ORG_TBL;
         DROP TABLE IF EXISTS GROUP_TBL;